Lofter1/Shiftregister-Lib/README.md

     uint8_t getShiftStatus();

 Description
-Returns you the current status of the shiftregister as a byte (uint8_t), where the left bit is Q0 and the right bit Q7.
+Returns the current status of the shiftregister as a byte (uint8_t), where the left bit is Q0 and the right bit Q7.

 **setPin**

     uint8_t setPin(uint8_t pin, uint8_t pinStatus);

 Description
-In the status-variable of the shiftregister the pin is set to pinStatus (1 or 0) and the function then calls byte2shiftregister with the new status as the parameter.
-Finally, the function returns the new status (see GetShiftStatus).
+Sets the pin of the shiftregister to high (pinStatus = 1) or low (pinStatus = 0) and returns the current state of the shiftregister as a byte (see getShiftStatus)